Give2Peer/g2p-client-android/README.md

 ([Truth](http://google.github.io/truth/) looks fine, too) Calabash introduces Ruby code, and we don't understand how it works.

-Any PR setting up a skeleton feature suite (in Gherkin) is welcome.
+Any PR setting up a skeleton feature suite (in Gherkin) is more than welcome.